osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 1. Using any text editor, create a file that contains the component to be added to the system in JSON form.
 	- For content structure, see [Default system components configuration](#default-system-components-configuration).
+	- For a table of all available parameters, see [System components parameters](#system-components-parameters).

 	 **Note:** The OmfEgress component is required for this initial release for adapters to run.
 You can add additional components if you want, but only a single OmfEgress component is supported.